bufbuild-ru/docs/docs/bsr/admin/on-prem/installation/index.md

 The BSR is configured using Helm values through the `bsr` Helm Chart.Create a file named `bsr.yaml` to store the Helm values, which is required by the `helm install` step below.

+::: tip Note
-::: tip This file can be in any location, but we recommend creating it in the same directory where the helm commands are run.
+This file can be in any location, but we recommend creating it in the same directory where the helm commands are run.
 :::

 Set the desired `host` and configure the chart to use the license provided to you by Buf and the image pull secret created above: